-Who does the reviewing?
+Who does the reviewing

-We invite a review panel of experts in the interdisciplinary field, an academic from another University in New Zealand, an academic from an Australian University and an acadamic with expertise on Māori culture.
+We invite a review panel of experts in the interdisciplinary field, an academic from another University in New Zealand, an academic from an Australian University and an academic with expertise on Māori culture.
 The panel is chaired by a senior lecturer from another faculty within the University.
 To prepare for the review the panel looks at a self-review report written by programme staff and Head of School.

 Additionally, it considers statistical information provided by the university and written submissions by stakeholders.
-During three days the review panel talks to anyone who is involved in the programme: the lecturers, the mangement team, but also students and people from affiliated organisations and professionals in the field.
+During three days the review panel talks to anyone who is involved in the programme: the lecturers, the management team, but also students and people from affiliated organisations and professionals in the field.

-What do you do with my input?
+What do you do with my input

 After the review has taken place, the panel prepares a report in which they summarise their findings on the quality of the programme.
 Suggestions for improvements along with ideas raised by stakeholders are assembled into recommendations.

 The recommendations that are accepted and implementable are incorporated into the operational plan for the School.
 In this way, the university ensures that the recommendations are adopted by the programme.
-The programme also reports regularly on the implementation of the recommendations, mainly for accountability but also to foster further reflection once the review is complete.
+The programme also reports regularly on the implementation of the recommendations, mainly for accountabilit but also to foster further reflection once the review is complete.

 Apply for the focus group or mail your written submission to Edward Schofield.